Review: Capital One Lounge at JFK, New York

 espressomachine2

 The espresso machine can make a variety of beverages.
-I got their latte and it was delicious.
+I got their latte, and it was delicious.

 Seating Area

-As you would expect with the lounge that has expanded by more than 3,000 square feet, seating was plentiful and not once did I feel like the lounge was overcrowded.
-Certain sections of the lounge were more trafficked than others but in general, there was plenty of seats for everyone.
+As you would expect, with the lounge having expanded by more than 3,000 square feet, seating was plentiful, and I did not feel like the lounge was overcrowded.
+Certain sections of the lounge were more trafficked than others, but in general, there were plenty of seats for everyone.

 corridor2